hushPlease/hushPlease.github.io/_posts/articles/2011-03-10-sample-post.md

 ![Smithsonian Image]({{ site.url }}/images/3953273590_704e3899d5_m.jpg)
 {: .pull-right}

 *Therefore, it is essential that we first understand the nature of the problem*.
 In particular, we must be very careful not to impose computing machinery or techniques on every problem that comes our way.
-53 = 125.
-Water is H<sub>2</sub>O. We must solve, imperdiet at, tincidunt nec, gravida vehicula, nisl.
-The New York Times <cite>(That’s a citation)</cite>. <u>Underline</u>.
-Maecenas ornare tortor.
-Donec sed tellus eget sapien fringilla nonummy.
-Mauris a ante.
-Suspendisse quam sem, consequat at, commodo vitae, feugiat in, nunc.
-Morbi imperdiet augue quis tellus.
+We must solve the problem first.
+Then, if need be, we can use <cite>technology</cite> as a <u>tool</u> to implement our solution.
 HTML and <abbr title="cascading stylesheets">CSS<abbr> are our tools.
-Mauris a ante.
-Suspendisse quam sem, consequat at, commodo vitae, feugiat in, nunc.
-Morbi imperdiet augue quis tellus.
-Praesent mattis, massa quis luctus fermentum, turpis mi volutpat justo, eu volutpat enim diam eget metus.

 ### Blockquotes

-> Lorem ipsum dolor sit amet, test link adipiscing elit.
-Nullam dignissim convallis est. Quisque aliquam.
+> We assume that our analysis has shown that some kind of computer system is necessary or desirable to solve a particular problem at hand.

 ## List Types